mkociscak/Cat-Name-Generator_JS/README.md

 </li>
 <br>
 <li>Implement a regular expression to ensure a field is always stored and displayed in the same format.
-<br>This is done simply to verify that each of the four form fields have been checked and that one gender option is selected.
+<br>This is done simply to verify that the gender form field has been checked and that one gender option is selected.
 An alert will pop up next to the corresponding section if one value has not been selected.
 </li>
 </ul>
 <br>